DavidMacT/magnetosphere-T-models/examples/README.md

 (2) A script to specify the grid and and variables you wish to calculate.
 Please read through *storm.py* to see how this is set up.
 This is the script to run.

 Remember that you need to soft link to the wrapper in this directory.
+You will also need a folder called *data* as the code will seek to put the output files here.
 The output files are in the netCDF format.

 ## Requirements